Rock Star (2001 film): Production

 After The New York Times ran a story on Tim "Ripper" Owens in 1997, various Hollywood studios ran to option the filming rights.
-Warner Bros. won the bid, and hired John Stockwell to write the script.
+Warner Bros.
+Pictures won the bid, and hired John Stockwell to write the script.
 Stockwell soon began researching the heavy metal music and tribute band scene and visited Owens' hometown of Akron, Ohio.
 Afterwards the project, under the working title Metal God, got the involvement of George Clooney's newly founded Maysville Pictures.
 Brad Pitt signed to star in 1998, but wound up dropping the project following creative differences with the studio.
 Eventually Mark Wahlberg, a former rapper with Marky Mark and the Funky Bunch who co-starred with Clooney in Three Kings, was hired for the main role in May 1999.
 Stephen Herek signed to direct in October, and the following month Jennifer Aniston became attached for the main female role, while Callie Khouri was hired to revise the script.
 Judas Priest were initially approached, but the band had some objections to the initial script and were phased out as it was rewritten into a more original story loosely based on the facts, in spite of the band still offering to give advice and assistance to the production.

 Wahlberg spent five months preparing for his role as Chris Cole, working with a vocal coach, growing his hair, attending the metal scene and wandering around Los Angeles in-character.
 A concert scene was shot at the Los Angeles Memorial Sports Arena before 10,000 Metallica and Megadeth fans.

 While filming one Steel Dragon performance, the crew pranked Wahlberg by playing Marky Mark's "Good Vibrations" instead of a rock track, and footage of this is featured during the film's end credits.
 By 2001, Warner renamed the project from Metal God to Rock Star in order to attract a broader rock fandom instead of just metal fans.